UNDERTINT

 Undertint works out the recipe.
 You paint.

-Switch to value mode and see your image broken-down into tonal bands with a proportional bar showing how much of the composition each zone occupies.
+Switch to value mode to see the composition as tonal bands, with a bar showing how much of each.

 Why the recipes actually work